CrossRef/rest-api-doc/rest_api_koans.md

     TBD

 Interesting.
-There is licnese information in there and full text links.
+There is license information in there and full text links.

 ## How many works have license information?